 - Geographical areas and neighborhoods include East San Jose, Willow Glen, Downtown San Jose, Japantown, Berryessa, and North San Jose.

 - Willow Glen, Downtown San Jose, and Japantown are great locations to live in if you would like to be within walking distance to restaurants and local stores.

 - > The nearest cities beyond San Jose that you may consider are Milpitas, Campbell, Cupertino, and Santa Clara.

-- ⦁ For example: Rentals in Cupertino will lean towards the pricey and high-end side.
-However, it is growing hub for popular restaurants, events and activities.
+- For example: Rentals in Cupertino will lean toward the pricey and high-end side.
+However, it is a growing hub for popular restaurants, events, and activities.
 Additionally, there is a strong Chinese and Indian community population.